leosac/access-control/src/modules/websock-api/WebSockAPI.md

 Introduction {#mod_websock-api_intro}
 =======================================

+OUTDATED !
+WILL NEED REWRITE ONCE THE API STABILIZES.

 The module expose Leosac's internals and various information through a websocket API.
 This API is intended to be mostly consumed by a web interface.